fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 Installation of FusionCharts Suite XT is simply copying and pasting the JavaScript files from the downloaded package into your project folder.

 After that, you can include the FusionCharts JavaScript library in your web applications and start building your charts, gauges, and maps.
-Creat an HTML file and follow the steps below:
+Create an HTML file and follow the steps below:

-**Step 1:** Include [jQuery](https://jquery.com '@@open-newtab') core library
+**Step 1:** Include the [jQuery](https://jquery.com '@@open-newtab') core library

-Download the jQuery library from [here](https://jquery.com/download/ '@@open-newtab') and include it in your project by adding the following &lt;script&gt; tag to your html file:
+Download the jQuery library from [here](https://jquery.com/download/ '@@open-newtab') and include it in your project by adding the following &lt;script&gt; tag to your HTML file:

 ```html
 <script type="text/javascript" src="path/to/local/jquery.min.js"></script>